 - National Center for Advancing Translational Sciences (NCATS)

 The selected I-Corps™ at NIH project teams will receive funding through grant supplement awards to support entrepreneurial training, mentorship, and collaboration opportunities that will assist them in translating their research ideas into viable products.
-The four participating ICs will support a pilot cohort of up to 24 currently funded SBIR and STTR Phase I grantees, expected to complete their training in the fall of 2014.
+The pilot cohort is expected to complete their training in the fall of 2014.